Evolutionary Self-Replication as a Mechanism for Producing Artificial Intelligence: Evolutionary Self-Replication

 The solution to this task is quite clever, and goes beyond what would be expected of the organism.
 Instead of carefully placing the second link in the correct location, the arm develops a more prosperous strategy of rapidly spinning the arm in a circle while expertly compressing and expanding the second link such that all possible goal positions are reached before energy is depleted.
 Using this solution, the Reacher-forager organism population becomes capable of indefinite existence.
 By adding an energy penalty to the Reacher's movement, this behavior returns to the expected strategy of precise and slow movement toward goal positions.

-\subsubsection{Survival-foraging}
+\textbf{\textit{HalfCheetah-forager}:} The HalfCheetah-forager environment is adapted from the a common robotic learning benchmark, where a 2-dimensional robotic body, meaning movement is restricted to a plane, shaped like a cheetah is tasked with optimizing for the highest possible velocity.
+To transform this task into a foraging environment, energy is introduced in the same way as Reacher-forager; however, instead of reaching for target positions, the robotic body obtains energy by making forward movement.

+This task leaves less room for creativity, as it is quite straightforward to obtain longevity.
+The organisms behavior quickly reached a point where the locomotion being produced, and hence the energy being obtained, was sufficient for sustaining longevity.
+Once a sufficient locomotion pattern was produced, the population's lifespan diverged and the organisms no longer experienced death.
+Interestingly, the produced locomotion is competitive with the original HalfCheetah objective function when compared to a reinforcement learning based approach.

+\textbf{Survival-foraging}

 Often times it is useful to incorporate both death-states and metabolism into an environment definition.
 Both real-world and simulated applications of learning often seek to avoid undesirable states, while simultaneously fulfilling periodic requirements.
-In this section, an example of an environment which benefits from both survival and forager environment traits is presented.
+In this section, several examples of environments which benefit from both survival and forager environment traits are presented, as well as their creative solutions.

+\textbf{\textit{Pong-survival-forager:}} Pong-survival-forager environment extends the original Pong-survival environment by now requiring the organism to score points at regular intervals to stay alive.
+This prevents the environment exploitation seen in the survival scenario, while simultaneously producing results that are interesting to the researcher; that is, scoring points against an adversary.

+The solution found in the Pong-survival-forager environment is very clever, much like the solution found in the Pong-survival environment.
+Instead of finding a paddle position which leads to an infinite game without any scoring, since this organism requires winning points to stay alive, the evolved organisms finds a paddle position where, once again, exploiting the opposing paddle's behavior, it becomes impossible to lose points while occasionally scoring points on the opposite side.
+This position exploits the fact that, at the right angle, the ball can bounce off of the \textit{side} of the paddle rather than having to hit the front (Figure \ref{fig:homeoforagers}).
+This way, the solution obtains the maximum number of points without losing a single point over the course of its lifespan.
+Despite having no concept of reward, this solution would be the globally optimal solution in an objective-based optimization, hence, state of the art.